jdoleary/Spellmasons/docs/TasksCurrent.md

 # Desired Schedule
 - word wrap on spells that are too long looks off
 - January 1/8-1/14
-    - fix opening book animation playing when you don't have to wait to cast, allow it to exit early
     - Test on different resolutions
     - **Email streamers**, try to set up a multiplayer stream on release day
     - **Reach out to translators**